Why Would I Want a Hearing?

 May I contact the ALJ before or after the hearing?

 The ALJ is not permitted to speak to a party before or after the hearing.
-You may speak to staff in the hearing office or the Claimant Advocate Office prior to the hearing if you have any questions.
+You may speak to staff in the hearing office if you have questions about the hearing date, the hearing procedure, or want to request a postponement.
+The staff at the hearing office may not provide you with advice about your case or tell you whether you should or should not be represented at the hearing.
+You may contact the Claimant Advocate Office for any other questions you have about your case prior to the hearing.